Clinical Validation: Peer-Reviewed Study Results

 Each patient was evaluated using the SCID-5-RV (Structured Clinical Interview for DSM-5) as the primary diagnostic reference, supplemented by condition-specific instruments: the PHQ-9 for depression, GAD-7 for anxiety, ASRS for ADHD, MDQ for bipolar disorder, AUDIT/DAST for substance use, and PHQ-15 for somatic symptoms.
 The study measured negative predictive power, sensitivity, and specificity across all 6 conditions to assess the tool's clinical utility as a broad screening instrument.

 The multi-site design ensured that results were not skewed by a single practice's patient population or clinical workflow.
-Results were published in a peer-reviewed Springer journal, the Journal of Clinical Psychology in Medical Settings.
+Results were published in the peer-reviewed Journal of Clinical Psychology in Medical Settings.

 Negative Predictive Power

-In a peer-reviewed study of 234 patients across 5 independent primary care practices, Connected Mind's screening stage achieved 96.4% negative predictive power — meaning when the screening indicates a patient is unlikely to have a given condition, that result is correct 96.4% of the time.
+In a peer-reviewed study of 234 patients across 5 independent primary care practices, Connected Mind's screening stage achieved 97% weighted negative predictive power — meaning when the screening indicates a patient is unlikely to have a given condition, that result is correct 97% of the time.

 What is negative predictive power?
 NPP measures how reliably a negative screening result corresponds to a true negative.
 This metric applies to the screening stage.
 Conditions that screen positive proceed to SAMs, which have separate sensitivity and specificity profiles.